 During this time of crisis, the last thing the survivors might be thinking about is hiring a wrongful death lawyer.
-However, it is crucial to get an experienced team of lawyers on the case, investigating the facts — immediately, before evidence is lost and witnesses or documents disappear.
-Contact us to help you during this time of crisis.
+However, it is crucial to get an experienced law firm with a proven track record on the case, investigating the facts — immediately, before evidence is lost and witnesses or documents disappear.

 What is considered a wrongful death?

 A wrongful death occurs when someone dies as the result of the wrongful acts of another person; someone has died when they shouldn’t have died.
 What’s unique about a wrongful death case is that it was avoidable and that it was the direct result of something wrong that somebody else did.

 In Missouri, there are three categories of people who can sue for the wrongful death of a person.

 In this category, the spouse, father, mother or children of the deceased can bring a wrongful death lawsuit.
 If the children are dead, the descendants of the children can bring a lawsuit.

 - Category 2

 If there are no people from the first category who can sue, then a member from the second category can bring the action.
 This group includes the siblings of the deceased or siblings’ descendants.

 If no persons from the first two categories can bring a lawsuit, the court can appoint a plaintiff ad litem; this is someone whom the legal heirs of the deceased have requested the court to appoint.